 Future policy benefits payable of \$1,492.9 million and \$1,193.0 million at December 31, 2010 and 2009, respectively, represent liabilities for long-duration insurance policies including long-term care, health, and life insurance policies and annuities sold to individuals for which some of the premium received in the earlier years is intended to pay anticipated benefits to be incurred in future years.
 These reserves are recognized on a net level premium method based on interest rates, mortality, morbidity, withdrawal and maintenance expense assumptions from published actuarial tables, modified based upon actual experience.
 The assumptions used to determine the liability for future policy benefits are established and locked in at the time each contract is acquired and would only change if our expected future experience deteriorated to the point that the level of the liability, together with the present value of future gross premiums, are not adequate to provide for future expected policy benefits.
 Future policy benefits payable include \$824.6 million at December 31, 2010 and \$571.9 million at December 31, 2009 associated with a closed block of long-term care policies acquired in connection with the November 30, 2007 KMG acquisition.
 Long-term care policies provide for long-duration coverage and, therefore, our actual claims experience will emerge many years after assumptions have been established.
 The risk of a deviation of the actual morbidity and mortality rates from those assumed in our reserves are particularly significant to our closed block of long-term care policies.
 We monitor the loss experience of these long-term care policies and, when necessary, apply for premium rate increases through a regulatory filing and approval process in the jurisdictions in which such products were sold.
 To the extent premium rate increases and/or loss experience vary from our acquisition date assumptions, future adjustments to reserves could be required.
-During the fourth quarter of 2010, certain states approved premium rate increases for a large portion of our long-term care block that were significantly below our acquisition date assumptions.
-Based on these actions by the states, combined with lower interest rates and higher actual expenses as compared to acquisition date assumptions, we determined that our existing future policy benefits payable, together with the present value of future gross premiums, associated with our long-term care policies were not adequate to provide for future policy benefits under these policies; therefore we unlocked and modified our assumptions based on current expectations.
+During the fourth quarter of 2010, certain states approved premium rate interest rates and higher actual expenses as compared to acquisition date assumptions, we determined that our existing future policy benefits payable, together with the present value of future gross premiums, associated with our long-term care policies were not adequate to provide for future policy benefits under these policies; therefore we unlocked and modified our assumptions based on current expectations.
 Accordingly, during the fourth quarter of 2010 we recorded \$138.9 million of additional benefit expense, with a corresponding increase in future policy benefits payable of \$170.3 million partially offset by a related reinsurance recoverable of \$31.4 million included in other long-term assets.
 In addition, future policy benefits payable include amounts of \$218.9 million at December 31, 2010 and \$225.0 million at December 31, 2009 which are subject to 100% coinsurance agreements as more fully described in Note 19 to the consolidated financial statements included in Item 8.-Financial Statements and Supplementary Data, and as such are offset by a related reinsurance recoverable included in other long-term assets.